K. Takahashi

 to: verification-auditability-evaluation-bounds

-constraint: auditability requires stable-enough claim and record interpretation
+constraint: "auditability requires stable-enough claim and record interpretation"

 - from: verification-auditability-evaluation-bounds